cnumr/best-practices/chapters/BP_015_en.md

 ### Example

-A seldomly updated display site about an enterprise with a contact form should rely on static web pages.
+An institutional seldomly updated display site about an enterprise with a contact form should rely on static web pages.

 ### Validation rule